Saturday — ASCEND Day

 Eucharistic Adoration, Confession & Praise Music

 Two hours of quiet Adoration before the Blessed Sacrament, with a Confession window and praise music.
-This is what makes Option A different — you begin the day in the Lord's presence before any talks, any program, any noise.
+We arrive early so we can begin the day in the Lord's presence before any talks, any program, any noise.

 Confession will be available during this window.
 If you haven't been in a while, this is your moment.